Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-este117/README.md

   image: [display.jpg](oscili.jpg)

-   Try signed and unsigned single bype integers.
+   ii) Try signed and unsigned single bype integers.

-   Unsigned byte integers:
+   #Unsigned byte integers:

    [Unsigned.js](accelerometer.js)

-   What values do you read?
+   a) What values do you read?

    I read the value 128

-   Can you get different values by moving the micro:bit around.
+   b) Can you get different values by moving the micro:bit around.

    No I cannot get different numbers by moving the mircrobit

-  for the accelerometer the first address (0x19) is the slaves address.
-The next is the read address (0x33) and the last is             the write address (0x32).
-The last two tell the slave which operation to perform Read or Write.

-  ii) Try signed and unsigned single bype integers.

-  Signed byte integers:
+  #Signed byte integers:

   [signed.js](signed.js)